Homepage Copy Impact: SEO and Navigation Redesign

 3. Implement a Logical Heading Structure

-Effective use of headings is vital for both users and search engine crawlers.
-A well-structured heading hierarchy enhances readability and SEO performance.
+Good use of headings matters for both users and search engine crawlers.
+A clear heading hierarchy improves readability and SEO performance.

 Best Practices for Headings